4 Great Benefits of Having a Career in Broadcasting

-- In 2016, about 91% of surveyed Americans, aged 12 and older, reported listening to the radio at least once a week.*
+- According to one study, about 93 percent of Americans aged 18 and older listen to the radio at least once a week.1

 Plus, as the broadcasting industry adapts to new technological changes, many professionals within the sector get to take on exciting roles that didn't exist before.
 That's why a lot of training programs in this field, including those from communications and broadcast journalism schools, offer chances to develop market-ready abilities in areas like digital production and online streaming.

 Here are some additional reasons to consider going after a broadcasting career:

 1. You Can Affect Your Community in a Positive Way

 Almost everyone has a need for up-to-date news and information related to where they live and what they have strong interests in.
 And most of us also tune into radio or TV programs for a little entertainment and wider cultural awareness.
 It's helps us relate to the other people we interact with each day, and it often helps us learn things that improve our lives.
 (Even something as simple as a weather or traffic update can make a big difference in how someone's day goes.)